-People are divided on face masks.
+People are divided into face masks.
 Some feel this interferes with their freedom.
 On the other hand, people advocate wearing one for their personal safety and that of others.
 As with anything, there are two sides to a coin.
 What do you think?
 Do you wear a mask when you step out of your home?
 Do you have any pictures to share on a similar theme of your favorite photographer?

 I hope you enjoyed these street photos from Jaipur.